cydonia999/Grad-CAM-in-TensorFlow/README.md

 ```

 I think Uber has built in-house classification models for self-driving cars.
-But detecting persons on roads could be difficult only by visible light especially at night.
+But detecting persons on roads especially at night could be difficult only by visible light.
 As reported in [Report: Uber's Self-Driving Car Sensors Ignored Cyclist In Fatal Accident](https://gizmodo.com/report-ubers-self-driving-car-sensors-ignored-cyclist-1825832504)
 it seems a woman crossing the street on a bicycle was ignored.

-Detector using an infrared camera is also necessary to avoid such tragic accidents.
+[Detectors using an infrared camera](https://www.wired.com/story/self-driving-cars-thermal-image-cameras/) are also needed to avoid such tragic accidents.

 ## Note